 - Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 30 days prior to the end of a fixed-term lease in Texas.

-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Texas for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date in Texas for month-to-month leases or “at will” tenants that pay rent month-to-month.

 - Landlord to Tenant (End of Lease) [.pdf] – notice is required at least 30 days prior to the end of a fixed-term lease in Texas.

-- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Texas for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date in Texas for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Purpose.
 A Texas lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Texas.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.